Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Introduction

-In Section~\ref{sec:grues:-markov-chain}, we provide a Markov Chain Monte Carlo method, called \emph{GrUES (Gr\"obner-Based Unconditional Equivalence Search)}, for searching the space of UEC-representatives of DAGs. \texttt{GrUES} makes use of the theory developed in all preceding sections to efficiently implement the search.
-The models returned by GrUES are the UEC-representatives studied in Section~\ref{sec:uncond-depend}, the moves used to search are the polynomial moves developed by algebraic means in Sections~\ref{sec:grobner} and~\ref{sec: traversing} and the implementation of these moves is done efficiently using the theory of DAG-reductions developed in Section~\ref{sec: DAG reductions}. \texttt{GrUES} can completely explore the space of UEC-representatives, thereby making possible the identification of an optimal representative for a given data-generating distribution. \texttt{GrUES} additionally yields an estimate of the posterior distribution of the UEC-representatives.
-This allows the user to quantify the uncertainty in the estimated marginal independence model.
+In Section~\ref{sec:grues:-markov-chain} the DAG reduction search in Section~\ref{sec: DAG reductions} is implemented in the form of a Markov Chain Monte Carlo method, called \emph{GrUES (Gr\"obner-Based Unconditional Equivalence Search)}. \texttt{GrUES} can completely explore the space of UEC-representatives, thereby making possible the identification of an optimal UEC-representative for the data. \texttt{GrUES} also yields an estimate of the posterior distribution of the UEC-representatives, allowing the user to quantify the uncertainty in the estimated marginal independence structure.

 In subsection~\ref{sec:appl-synth-data}, we apply \texttt{GrUES} to synthetic data generated from random linear Gaussian DAG models to evaluate its performance empirically.
-The benchmark approach against which \texttt{GrUES} is evaluated is the method of pairwise marginal independence tests to learn an unconditional dependence graph. \texttt{GrUES} allows for the estimation of an optimal UEC-representative in several ways; It returns a maximum a posteriori (MAP) estimate for a user-specified prior, as well as penalized maximum likelihood estimates for standard penalizations, including the $\ell_0$-norm (corresponding to BIC) and the nuclear-norm.
-The performance of GrUES with these various estimators is compared against the benchmark method for varying numbers of nodes, graph sparsity and choices of prior, including a noninformative prior as well as a prior that allows the user to incorporate beliefs about the number of source nodes in the data-generating causal system.
+It is benchmarked against pairwise marginal independence testing, with performance evaluated for varying numbers of nodes, graph sparsity and choices of prior, including a noninformative prior as well as a prior that allows the user to incorporate beliefs about the number of source nodes in the data-generating causal system.